 As each woman is unique, the changes happening in her body at that specific time will be different from the next.
 It is therefore important to provide a bespoke treatment plan specifically tailored to her own hormone imbalance and needs.

-At The Hormone Health Clinic, a detailed consultation, to determine how the hormonal changes are impacting on you, is combined with appropriate blood tests.
+At The Hormone Health Clinic, a detailed consultation, to determine how the hormonal changes are impacting on you, is combined with appropriate blood tests if indicated.
 This allows a individualised treatment plan to be made with the aim of relieving you of the symptoms impacting on your life.